Cloudtemplar2615/MobDev_Assignment2/README.md

 - UI improvement maybe add colours and fix buttons for better viewing or navigation
 - detailed cells
 - etc.. more thinking time to see what else might be beneficial to the app
+- fix add product section in order to keep labels on the left and user input on the right for example NAME: (User input)

 Created By Fredrich Tan - 101318950